aws-samples/amazon-dynamodb-labs/content/change-data-capture/ex2/configure-lambda.en.md

 chapter: true
 ---

-Configure your lambda function to copy changed records from the Orders DynamoDB streams to the OrdersHistory table.
+Configure your lambda function to copy changed records from the Orders Kinesis Data Stream to the OrdersHistory table.

 1. Go to the IAM dashboard on the AWS Management Console and inspect the IAM policy, i.e. **AWSLambdaMicroserviceExecutionRole...**, created when you created the **create-order-history-kds** lambda function.